Please make sure to read the following to fully understand the rules and regulations in place at Grappling Industries events.

 8.2) In order to register, you must fill the form in our Registration section.
 After submitting your form, you must follow the Paypal link that will be available in order to complete your payment.

 8.3) Completing the form will not get you registered for the event if you do not complete the payment with Paypal.
 There will be no payment accepted the day of the event, except from spectators.

 8.4) We highly encourage you to read the information section of events on our website to familiarize yourself with important dates and information particular to that tournament.

 9.1) Competitors from every division will be pooled with opponents within their own division for an opportunity of getting up to 4 matches.

-9.2) Following the round robin format in divisions with over 5 competitors where a clear winner hasn’t emerged with a best record, the best grapplers from the pools will compete in a single-elimination Playoff format to crown a winner.
+9.2) Following the round robin format in divisions with over 5 competitors, the best grapplers from the pools will compete in a single-elimination Playoff format to crown a winner.
 Depending on the number of competitors in each division and depending on the results, we might hold quarterfinals, semifinal, only finals, or in the case where Playoffs are not needed afterwards we will declare the top 3 competitors.